gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

-### Smart Normalization: Ignore classpath resources for up-to-date checks and the build cache
+### Customizable Normalization: Ignore classpath resources for up-to-date checks and the build cache

 Gradle 4.0 supports ignoring particular resources on a runtime classpath.
 This affects up-to-date checks and the calculation of build cache keys.